tslocke/hobocookbook/manual/dryml-guide.markdown

 # Simple page templates and ERB

-In it's most basic usage, DRYML can be indistinguishable from a normal Rails template.
-That's because DRYML is (almost) an extension of ERB, so you can still use Ruby snippets using the `<% ... %>` notation.
+In its most basic usage, DRYML can be indistinguishable from a normal Rails template.
+That's because DRYML is (almost) an extension of ERB, so you can still insert Ruby snippets using the `<% ... %>` notation.
 For example, a show-page for a blog post might look like this:

     <html>
       <head>